geoph9/hass-gshell-extension/README.md

 git clone https://github.com/geoph9/hass-gshell-extension.git "$HOME"/.local/share/gnome-shell/extensions/hass-gshell@geoph9-on-github
 ```

-Then open Gnome Tweaks (or install it if you don't have it) and enable the extension.
+Then open Gnome Tweaks (or the Extensions app on Gnome 40) and enable the extension.

 **Note:** Ubuntu 21.04 will not ship with `Gnome 40` and so you will still need to use the `Gnome 3.38` version.
 For installation instructions
 check the example in the [Installing from Release](#installing-from-release) subsection.

 ### Installing from Gnome Extensions

-The extension is also available at the [Gnome Extensions](https://extensions.gnome.org/extension/4170/home-assistant-extension/) website
+The extension is also available at the [Gnome Extensions (e.g.o.)](https://extensions.gnome.org/extension/4170/home-assistant-extension/) website
 with the name *Home Assistant Extension*.

-But, I am not very used to how things work there and so some changes may not be uploaded
-immediately on Gnome Extensions.
-So, if you plan to use this extension, I advise you to follow the instructions here and [install from
-the releases page](#installing-from-releases).
+The versions there will not be updated very often and so you may miss some features if you choose to use the e.g.o. website.
+That is why, the recommended [installation method is from the release page](#installing-from-releases).

 ### Gnome Version